clamalo/model/README.md

 ### Changing the points
 The point forecast plots are completely customizable.
 In the model directory, there is a file called ```points.txt```.
 You can open this file the same way you opened ```model_config.txt```.
 Inside the file, you’ll find a lot of my presaved points.
 Feel free to use this list, add to it, or create your own.

 The format for a point is ```name,latitude,longitude,elevation,state/domain/region```.
-Make sure that the longitude is in a -180-180 format; note that this is different from the domain selection.
+Make sure that the longitude is in a -180-180 format.

 When running the model, it will only plot points that are within the selected domain.